ROCm/ROCm/docs/conceptual/More-about-how-ROCm-uses-PCIe-Atomics.rst

 Platform atomics in ROCm
 ==============================
-Platform atomics enable the set of atomic operations that perform RMW actions across multiple processors, devices, and memory locations so that they execute synchronously without interruption.
+Platform atomics enable the set of atomic operations that perform RMW actions across multiple processors, devices, and memory locations so that they run synchronously without interruption.
 An atomic operation is a sequence of computing instructions run as a single, indivisible unit.
 These instructions are completed in their entirety without any interruptions.
 If the instructions can't be completed as a unit without interruption, none of the instructions are run.
 These operations support 32-bit and 64-bit address formats.

 ROCm uses platform atomics to: